CSC142-WCU/csc142/_episodes/09-advanced-classes.md

 - "What is this object-oriented thing ..."
 objectives:
 - "Understand the concept of inheritance"
+- "Understand the concept of packaging"
+- "Understand the concept of abstract class and abstract method"
 - "Understand the concept of interface"
-- "Understand the concept of packaging"

 keypoints:
-- "Inheritance is one fundamental concept in object-oriented programming."
+- "Inheritance, abstract classes and abstract methods, and interface are among the fundamental concepts in object-oriented programming."
 ---

 # Inheritance